The best accounting software for small businesses 2025

 • Compliant with Making Tax Digital for VAT

-• FreshBooks can automatically pull data from ecommerce platforms Shopify and Squarespace
+• Can automatically pull data from ecommerce platforms Shopify and Squarespace

-• FreshBooks offers a mobile app, allowing users to manage their finances on the go
+• Offers a mobile app, allowing users to manage their finances on the go

 FreshBooks cons

-• FreshBooks lacks some of the advanced accounting features required by larger or more complex businesses
+• Lacks some of the advanced accounting features required by larger or more complex businesses

-• FreshBooks is not the best choice for rapidly growing companies with evolving accounting needs
+• Not the best choice for rapidly growing companies with evolving accounting needs

 • FreshBooks Lite only permits up to five billable clients, which makes it only suitable for micro-businesses